igordot/sns/usage.md

 grep "ERROR:" logs-sbatch/*
 ```

-This can be done while the pipeline is still running and should be done after the pipeline completes.
+This can be done while the pipeline is still running and should be done after all the jobs complete.
-There should be no output if everything ran without problems.
+There should be no output from this command if everything ran without problems.
 If any errors are detected, examine the log file where they are found to see the full context.

 If there is a problem with any of the results, delete the broken files and re-run SNS.